 Become a BrainReach Educator

-Members of the BrainReach Committee prepare all sessions for volunteer educators.
+Members of the BrainReach Committees prepare all sessions for the volunteer educators.
 This includes presentation slides, a "presenter's guide" with detailed information about the content and activities, as well as handouts for the students and all materials required for the activities.
 Although the presentations of these interactive workshops are already prepared, they allow room for the volunteers to modify them according to their own teaching style, expertise and the specificities of their class.

-Volunteers are provided with guidelines and teaching strategies through an orientation session and online resources.
+Volunteer educators are provided with guidelines and teaching strategies through an orientation session and online resources.
 The BrainReach Committees are always available to answer any questions and provide additional suggestions and resources.

 If you are passionate about teaching young enthusiastic minds and bringing the wonder of science to your future peers, please contact ipnbrainreach [at] gmail [dot] com for details on registering.

-BrainReach at your School
+BrainReach at Your School

 BrainReach sessions include the following topics: